SaintPriest/MapleServer2/README.md

 All the progress was follow by author.

-Tested can run with Gms2 and Jms2
+Tested can run with Gms2

 ## Customized details: